 If none of the above listed legal grounds apply to the (intended) processing activity, it can be concluded that it is not permitted to process the personal data.
 If that is the case, then a data controller must always ensure upfront that a legal ground is present for its intended processing activity.

 Please note that additional requirements apply to the processing of sensitive personal data.
 Since processing sensitive personal data is in principle prohibited, this is only lawful if (i) a legal ground for processing exists, and (ii) an exception to the prohibition of processing sensitive personal data applies (as listed under article 9 of the GDPR).
 In addition, the national implementation acts of the member states may further restrict the processing of sensitive data.
-Please refer to our previous article for more information regarding the processing of sensitive personal data.

 Take caution when using consent as a legal ground

 It is important to remember that consent is (usually) not the most favourable legal ground to rely on.
 There are several reasons for this; for example, it is difficult to meet all the criteria for obtaining valid consent, it is not always possible to ask each data subject individually for their consent, and consent can be withdrawn at any time.
-When considering using consent as a legal ground for processing, please read our short articles on consent and withdrawal of consent.

 Informing data subjects under the GDPR